A week of cycling to explore Taiwan's roads and discover breathtaking landscapes! + How to visit the Taroko Gorges independently

 The Map of our blog posts in Taiwan

 Below is a map of Taiwan to help you plan your travel itinerary.
 You will find our items placed on the map.
 To prepare our trips we generally like to use interactive maps.
 We use either Maps.me (free mobile application) or Google's myMaps (also free).
 This allows us to easily add reference points as we read: things to see, addresses, advice... in short, we put everything on and once there we move forward according to the desires by returning to the menu for small doses of additional inspiration.

 Coming to Taiwan: Visa and flights

-There is no visa required to enter Taiwan if you are a French, Swiss, Belgian, American or Canadian national.
+There is no visa required to enter Taiwan if you are a French, Swiss, Belgian, American or Canadian.
 All you need is a valid passport and you automatically obtain a residence permit for up to 90 days upon arrival in the country.

 However, you may be asked for a return or continuation ticket that proves that you will leave the island (it is usually required).

 The best time to go to Taiwan is between the end of September and mid-November.
 The months of March-April are also not bad even if in March it can clearly still be a little cold.